 So, you’ve found the home of your dreams.
 You obtained a preapproval letter from a mortgage lender.
 The seller has accepted your offer.
+You’re excited to enjoy the benefits of owning your own home.
 You’re practically home-free, right?

 Not so fast.
 There’s still one step left in the homebuying process: escrow.

 Escrow is easy to define.
 But reaching the close of escrow and having the keys to the front door in your hand depends on many factors.
 This article is going to give you a better understanding of how escrow services work, what the process is like, and provide you with all the information you need to lock in your dream home.